emsif84/churn_prediction/README.md

 ![Churn by categorical variables ~ tenure <= 8 months](/assets/img/churn_by_categorical_variables_tenure_less_8months.png)

 The results present a slightly different picture compared to the overall correlations.
 The most striking, internet service has now the highest correlation of 0.42 (p<0.01) with churn.
 It´s more likely that customers with fiber optic tend to churn more in the first 8 months compared to customers with DSL or with no internet service.<br>
 Furthermore, internet service is followed by the variables online security (0.38, p<0.01), tech support (0.37, p<0.01) and online backup (0.34, p<0.01).
-As stated above, customers with internet service who have access to these variables tend to churn more but now it is sligthly more balanced between customers who take advantage to those who not take advantage of them.<br>
+As previously stated, customers with internet service tend to churn more but now it is sligthly more balanced between customers who take advantage of them to those who not take advantage.<br>
 Lastly, as already mentioned above, the high churn rate in the first 8 months exists due to the contract type itself.
 Customers choose month-to-month contracts to have the flexibility to churn at any time.
 All in all, feature variables still have the strongest relationship with churn, while socio-demographic variables show the weakest correlation.

 # 4 Recommendations